 Walking around the inner city, you can easily see the aftermath of the tragedy that befell Ayuttaya when, after a series of protracted battles, the Burmese sacked it in 1767.

-Soldiers destroyed cores of temples and burned Buddha images burned to melt the gold cladding that adorned them.
+Soldiers destroyed scores of temples and burned Buddha images to melt the gold cladding that adorned them.
 You can still see the headless Buddha statues as silent reminders of the cultural tragedy.